irvinglucas/tip-time/README.md

 <h1 align=center>Tip Time app</h1>

-This app is a great tool capable of calculating the tip on a bill according to the satisfaction of the customers.
+This app is a great tool capable to calculate the tip on a bill according to the satisfaction of the customers.
 This is an app made with the Google Codelab called ["Getting user input data"](https://developer.android.com/courses/pathways/android-basics-kotlin-unit-2-pathway-1?hl=pt-br), which contains 3 pathways driving you to knowledgement.

 This codelab introduces you to a lot of concepts about the recommended programming language to create apps, some particularities about the Android SDK and its various elements.